-The Company's Articles of Association provides that at least one-third (1/3) of the Directors are subject to retirement by rotation at each Annual General Meeting ("AGM") and that all Directors shall submit themselves for re-election at least once in every three (3) years, and are eligible to offer themselves for re-election.
+The Company's Articles of Association provides that at least one-third (1/3) of the Directors are subject to retirement by rotation at each AGM and that all Directors shall submit themselves for re-election at least once in every three (3) years, and are eligible to offer themselves for re-election.
 All newly appointed Directors will be subject to retirement at the next AGM and is eligible for re-election.

-The directorships held by any Board member at any time shall not exceed the number of listed companies and non-listed companies as prescribed by Bursa Securities from time to time.
+The directorships held by any Board member at any time shall not exceed the number of listed companies as prescribed by Bursa Securities from time to time.